To apply please take a look at our available projects and complete an online application form.

 European Union applicants will be eligible for an award paying academic fees and RTSG only, except in cases where residency in the UK has been established for more than 3 years prior to the start of the programme of study.
 To be eligible for a fees only award, you must be ordinarily resident in an EU member state, in the same way as UK students must be ordinarily resident in the UK.

-Unfortunately we are unable to fund international students on this programme.
+Unfortunately we are generally unable to fund international students on this programme.

 Please see ESRC’s guidance for further information on eligibility criteria